C++1x for embedded systems (compact)

-ContentIn this class, attendees C++1x familiarize themselves with the use of embedded systems.
+ContentIn this class, attendees familiarize themselves with C++1x applied to embedded systems.
 Although C++1x is not specifically designed for embedded systems, the language contains various valuable features for such systems.
 Participants receive the knowledge to optimize conscious code size or performance.

 An example is static_assert.
 With this function, it is possible to check conditions already at compile time.
 Calculations can also be done with constexpr functions already at compile time.
 In both cases, the application of the feature has a positive effect on the run-time behavior and the code size.